-- A maximum of twelve (12) jumps of one (1) rotation are allowed including Waltz jump. - Maximum two (2) jumps combinations are allowed. - The number of jumps within the combination cannot be more than five (5). - The same jump cannot be presented more than three (3) times. - Two (2) spin elements must be performed.
+- A maximum of twelve (12) jumps of one (1) rotation are allowed including Waltz jump. - Maximum two (2) jumps combinations are allowed. - The number of jumps within the combination cannot be more than five (5). - The same jump cannot be presented more than three (3) times.

+- Two (2) spin elements must be performed.
 One of them MUST be a combination spin (maximum three (3) positions).
 ONLY upright positions and sit positions are allowed.
 The two spins must be different. - One (1) footwork sequence maximum level 1.
-The four (4) steps and turns that will be counted towards the level include: Cross in front, Inside Three Turn, Outside Three turn, Open Mohawk, maximum thirty (30) seconds.
+To achieve level 1 Tots must have one of each of four (4) steps and turns confirmed: Cross in front, Inside Three Turn, Outside Three turn, Open Mohawk, maximum thirty (30) seconds.